 The Construction Skills Certification Scheme (CSCS) is the leading skills certification scheme within the UK construction industry.
 Having a CSCS card provides proof to employers that you have gained the required qualification for the type of work you carry out onsite.

 In 2017, there were changes in regulations which led to the Construction Related Occupations (CRO) card being withdrawn from new applicants.
 The CRO card did not require an associated NVQ.

-In order to now gain a valid CSCS card you must complete an NVQ in your occupational area.
-Most large contractors and major projects now expect construction workers to hold a valid CSCS card before hiring them.
+In order to gain a valid CSCS card, you must complete an NVQ in your occupational area.
+Large contractors and major projects might require you to hold a valid CSCS card before being hired.

 There are a range of different CSCS cards based on the level of NVQ that you have achieved and your occupational area.
 You can view the full list of CSCS cards